Moarram/wake/README.md

 # wake

-This script will prevent a Macbook from going to sleep when the lid is closed.
-Also it ensures that sleep returns to normal when the script closes.
-It utilizes the hidden command `pmset disablesleep`.
+Macbooks always go to sleep when the lid is closed, unless they are plugged in to an external monitor.
+There exists a hidden command `pmset disablesleep` which will disable this feature.
+My simple script uses this command to prevent a Macbook from going to sleep when the lid is closed and it ensures that sleep settings return to normal when the script closes.

 There are two versions of this script: `wake.sh` if you modify pmset to not require password and `wake2.sh` if you don't mind typing sudo and your password every time.
 You can rename the scripts to whatever you want.